-1. Intr oduction 3 2.
-Ownership steering and investment strategy 3 3. .
-Monitoring of investee companies' operations 4 4.
-Exercising ownership rights in investee companies 4 4.1 Internal staff engagement 4 4.2 Participation and exercising the right to vote in general meetings 4 4.3 Pooled engagement 5 4.4 Significant resolutions to be made in general meetings 5 4.5 Participation and engagement in the nomination process of board members 5 4.6 Changes in capital structure and policy on the distribution of profits 5 4.7 General meeting proposals that promote sustainability 6 4.8 Dialogue with other shareholders and stakeholders 6 5.
-5. Engagement in other asset classes 6 6.
-6. Conflicts of interest 6
+1. Introduction 3 2.
+Ownership steering and investment strategy 3 3.
+Monitoring of target companies' operations 4 4.
+Exercising ownership rights in target companies 4 4.1 Internal staff engagement 4 4.2 Participation and exercising the right to vote in general meetings 4 4.3 Pooled engagement 5 4.4 Significant resolutions to be made in general meetings 5 4.5 Participation and engagement in the nomination process of board members 5 4.6 Changes in capital structure and policy on the distribution of profits 5 4.7 General meeting proposals that promote sustainability 6 5.
+Contact with other shareholders and stakeholders 6 6.
+Engagement in other asset classes 6 7.
+Conflicts of interest 6